I provide one-on-one service helping people make great real estate decisions.

-The rise and fall of property values in the past 10 years has taught me a lot about California property taxation.
+The rise and fall (and rise again) of property values in the past 17 years has taught me a lot about California property taxation.
 In my time on this board, I’ve worked with five different Tax Assessors.

 Hearing the property tax appeals from throughout the county gives me additional insight into the real estate of the county.

-The decline in values since 2007 has brought forward many appeals, reassessments and “Prop.
+The decline in values from 2008 to 2015 brought forward many appeals, reassessments and “Prop.
 8 reductions.”
 The appeals range from alfalfa fields in north county to the Starwood acquisition of Mammoth Mountain in 2005.

 One very rewarding side benefit is the ability it’s given me to counsel my clients through the appeals process and, in turn, save them thousands of dollars in property tax expenses.

 WHAT I’M UP TO TODAY

 Today I prefer a smaller company that utilizes my cumulative experience and knowledge and allows me to focus my work on one-on-one interactions with Mammoth Lakes home buyers and sellers, so my RE/MAX office still exists but in a much smaller capacity.